kubernetes-sigs/jobset/docs/faq/README.md

 Example error message:

-**Cause**: Usually this means the JobSet controller manager Deployment pods hey are unschedulable for some reason.
+**Cause**: Usually this means the JobSet controller manager Deployment pods are unschedulable for some reason.

 **Solution**: Check if jobset-controller-manager deployment pods are running (`kubectl get pods -n jobset-system`).
 If they are in a `Pending` state, describe the pod to see why (`kubectl describe pod <pod> -n jobset-system`), you